oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 All other text is normative unless otherwise labeled.

 ::: example
-Here is a customized command line which will generate HTML from this markdown file (named `odata-csdl-json-v4.02-csd02.md`).
+Here is a customized command line which will generate HTML from the markdown file (named `odata-csdl-json-v4.02-csd02.md`).
 Line breaks are added for readability only:

 ```
 pandoc -f gfm+tex_math_dollars+fenced_divs+smart